 - Evaluation: Evaluative skills are used to assess the credibility of the claims people make or post, and to assess the quality of the reasoning people display when they make arguments or give explanations.
 We can also apply our evaluation skills to assess the quality of many other elements that are important for good thinking, such as analyses, interpretations, explanations, inferences, options, opinions, beliefs, hypotheses, proposals, and decisions.
 People with strong evaluation skills can judge the quality of arguments and the credibility of speakers and writers.

-The Legal Studies Reasoning Profile Report Package includes an optional individual test-taker report for each person assessed and optional group summary reports for each group and sub-group in the sample.
+The Legal Studies Reasoning Profile Report Package includes group summary reports for each group and sub-group in the sample and an optional individual test-taker report for each person assessed.

 Group Analytics include:

 - Excel spreadsheet files of all scores on all metrics.
 At the option of the client, these also include the responses to custom demographic questions added by the client to the assessment profile.